Life Guard Horse Regiment: Crimean War (1853–1856)

-Russo-Turkish war (1877-1878)
+Russo-Turkish war (1877–1878)

 In 1877–1878, many officers of the regiment were volunteers in the Russo-Turkish war.

-Russo-Japanese War (1904-1905)
+Russo-Japanese War (1904–1905)

 In the Russo-Japanese War, the regiment did not participate in the battles, but several officers and 28 lower ranks of the regiment volunteered to the front.

 World War I

 In 1914, the regiment marched to the German front as part of the 1st Army under General Rennenkampf.
 On August 6, it participated in the battle of Kaushen where the guards attacked the German battery on foot, covered with machine guns.
 The regiment suffered heavy losses.
 The outcome of the attack was decided by the cavalry attack of the Life Squadron under the command of the captain P. N. Wrangel, during which almost all the squadron officers were killed.

 On 28 July 1917, the regiment was renamed the Horse Guards.
 In December, the regiment began disbanding.
 On 19 December, the first division (1st, 2nd and 5th squadrons) was disbanded near Zhmerinka, followed by the second division (3rd, 4th and 6th squadrons).
-The officers and part of the lower ranks went home, and about 150 lower ranks returned to the barracks in Petrograd, where in February–March 1918 the regiment was finally disbanded.
+The officers and part of the lower ranks went home, and about 150 lower ranks returned to the barracks in Petrograd (now St. Petersburg), where in February–March 1918 the regiment was finally disbanded.